 }

-We can capture the command’s exit code once it has been completed.
+We can capture the exit code of the command once it has completed.

 int exitCode = process.getExitCode();

-Whether the exit code is available depends on the platform you have connected to.
+Whether the exit code is available or note is dependent upon the platofrm you have connected to.
 You should check the return value for ExpectShell.EXIT_CODE_UNKNOWN and Shell.EXIT_CODE_PROCESS_ACTIVE constants to ensure you have a valid code.

 ShellProcess process = shell.executeCommand("ls -l");